 Do Narcissists Love?

 Sometimes, you might think they love only themselves.
-That’s a common misconception.
-Actually, they dislike themselves immensely.
-Their inflated self-flattery, perfectionism, and arrogance are merely covers for the self-loathing they don’t admit – usually even to themselves.
-Instead, it’s projected outwards in their disdain for and criticism of others.
-This is why they don’t want to look at themselves.
-They’re too afraid, because they believe that the truth would be devastating.
-Actually, they don’t have much of a self at all.
-Emotionally, they’re dead inside.
+That’s a common misconception; they actually dislike themselves immensely.
+Their inflated self-flattery, perfectionism, and arrogance are covers for the self-loathing they don’t admit – usually even to themselves.
+Instead, it’s projected outwards in disdain for and criticism of others.
+This is why they don’t want to examine themselves: They’re too afraid, because they believe that the truth would be devastating: They don’t have much of a self at all, but are, emotionally, dead inside.
 (See Self-Love.)

 All personality traits, including narcissism, exist on a continuum from mild to severe.
-Narcissism ranges from self-centeredness and some narcissistic traits to Narcissistic Personality Disorder (“NPD”).
+Narcissism ranges from mild self-centeredness and some narcissistic traits all the way to Narcissistic Personality Disorder (NPD).
 NPD wasn’t categorized as a disorder by the American Psychiatric Association until 1987, because it was felt that too many people shared some of the traits and it was difficult to diagnose.
-The summarized diagnosis is controversial and undergoing further change:
+The summarized diagnosis is controversial and undergoing further change.

-1. A grandiose sense of self-importance and exaggerates achievements and talents
+1. Has a grandiose sense of self-importance and exaggerates achievements and talents.

-Of all the narcissists, beware of malignant narcissists, who are the most pernicious, hostile, and destructive.
-They take traits 6 & 7 to an extreme, and are vindictive and malicious.
-Avoid them before they destroy you.
+Of those on the spectrum, so-called malignant narcissists are the most pernicious, hostile, and destructive.
+They take traits 6 and 7, above, to an extreme, and become vindictive and malicious.

 People with codependency lack a core self, and define themselves based on others.
-This is true for narcissists, whose self is so weak and insecure, they need constant validation.
-Stereotypically, they’re not interested in taking care of others – but some narcissists are caretakers.
-For example, some narcissistic men do this with money, because it boosts their self-esteem.
+This is true for narcissists, whose self is so weak and insecure that they need constant validation.
+Stereotypically, they’re not interested in taking care of others – although some narcissists are caretakers; some narcissistic men may do this with money, because it boosts their self-esteem.

 Narcissists don’t usually seek help unless a major loss shatters their illusions.
-But both narcissism and codependency can be healed with courage, time, and a commitment to yourself.
+But both narcissism and codependency can be healed with courage, time, and commitment.
 Recovery entails improving boundaries and self-acceptance based upon real self-knowledge.
-Psychotherapy and joining a 12-Step program are beneficial ways to start.
-Building awareness, doing the exercises, and implementing the strategies in Dealing with a Narcissist – 8 Steps to Raise Self-Esteem and Set Boundaries with Difficult People.
+Psychotherapy and joining a 12-step program are beneficial ways to start, as are building awareness and following exercises and strategies such as those in Dealing with a Narcissist – 8 Steps to Raise Self-Esteem and Set Boundaries with Difficult People.